yrkv/meta-babel/README.md

 This creates a (roughly) 80 MB pickle file containg a list of lists of 1-dimensional numpy arrays.

 To create your own languages configurations, edit `main.py` to add an additional configuration.

+## TODO

+- [ ] Rewrite the probabalistic DFA to be simpler instead of using the borrowed implementation, much of the functionality from in-context language learning implementation isn't needed.
+- [ ] Performance optimizations on CFG stage, both in initialization and text generation.
+Currently lots of performance is left on the table
+- [ ] Multiprocessing for `main.py` dataset generation